Migraine

 The diagnosis of migraine is usually based on the typical symptoms and clinical examinations.
 Occasionally, imaging procedures can be used to rule out other possible causes.
 Analgesics such as acetylsalicylic acid and non-steroidal anti-inflammatory drugs (NSAIDs) are standard in the conventional treatment of migraine.
 Mild and moderate migraine attacks are initially treated with these substances.
 Triptans (serotonin receptor agonists) are used for severe headaches and migraine attacks.
 Chronic migraines are mainly treated with medication, supported by lifestyle management and behavioral therapies.
 Psychotherapeutic interventions can be used to learn stress management and relaxation techniques.

-An individualized approach to identify causative triggers is crucial in the treatment of migraine.
-Proven deficiencies in vitamins (e.g. vitamin D or B vitamins), minerals (e.g. magnesium) and trace elements should be individually and correctly replenished.
+An individualized approach to identify causative triggers is crucial in the treatment of migraine, this should include diagnostics such as bloodtests.
+Proven deficiencies in vitamins (for example a vitamin D deficiency or B12 deficiency), minerals (such as a magnesiumdeficiency) and trace elements should be individually and correctly replenished.
 Diagnosed toxin loads should be professionally eliminated by experienced therapists.

 A food diary can also be helpful in identifying personal triggers.

-It is always advisable to have the entire masticatory system checked by an experienced dentist to rule out craniomandibular dysfunction (TMJ) as the cause.
+It is always advisable to have the entire masticatory system checked by an experienced dentist to rule out TMJ as the cause.
 Compressed and “misaligned” temporomandibular joints due to an incorrect bite can trigger TMJ symptoms, including migraines.
 This point is often neglected in the case of migraines.

 Med. pract.
 Dana Hreus M.A.